kchavez05/boulder-co-health/README.md

 4. Inspections data was loaded, and the data from ineligible facilities was removed.

 5. An Inspections table was created to house only the facility ID, inspection date, and inspection score from each individual inspection.
+An inspection ID was generated as an identity column to help later in identifying violations observed during the same inspection.

 6. A dataset containing facility ID, inspection date, inspection score, rating, and total ratings was assembled and exported for use in the inital round of machine learning.